deckhouse/virtualization/images/qemu/patches/README.md

 not control, and every one of them that lacks the filter would break the same way.
 The bytes the patch costs buy compatibility with all of them.

+## 006-revert-nehalem-ht-feature.patch

+Reverts upstream QEMU commit [`c6bd2dd63420`](https://github.com/qemu/qemu/commit/c6bd2dd63420), which changed x86 HT reporting behavior between QEMU `9.2.0` and `10.2.4`.

+Why this patch is kept:

+- The upstream change breaks live migration for VMs that use CPU models where HT is not explicitly enabled.
+- In our environment this especially affects older modeled CPUs such as Nehalem, where guest-visible HT reporting changes across QEMU versions.
+- We need to preserve the pre-`c6bd2dd63420` behavior from QEMU `9.2.0` so migration compatibility is not lost when updating to QEMU `10.2.4`.

 ## Dropped: 006-spice-stable-update-grid, 007-spice-merge-update-columns

 Both patches shaped the update rectangles QEMU hands to SPICE so that the server would start a video